 Wolff, W.I., Ed. (forthcoming, 2017).
-Bruce Springsteen and Popular Music: Essays on Rhetoric, Memorial, and Contemporary Culture.
-Routledge Studies in Popular Music series.
+Bruce Springsteen and Popular Music: Rhetoric, Social Consciousness, and Contemporary Culture.
+New York, NY: Routledge.

 Meloni, J, & Morrison, M. (2010).
 Sams teach yourself HTML and CSS in 24 hours.
 W. Wolff (Tech Ed.).
 Indianapolis, IN: Sams.

 Wolff, W.I.
 (2015).
 Springsteen Fans, #bruceleeds, and the Tweeting of Locality.
 Transformative Works and Cultures.
 19. http://journal.transformativeworks.org/index.php/twc/article/view/589/478

 Wolff, W.I.
 (2015).
 Baby, We Were Born to Tweet: Springsteen Fans, the Writing Practices of In Situ Tweeting, and the Research Possibilities for Twitter.
 Kairos: A Journal of Rhetoric, Technology, and Pedagogy.
 19(3). http://kairos.technorhetoric.net/19.3/topoi/wolff/index.html